 - Removal of snow/ice from sidewalks abutting their homes or businesses

-During a snow and ice event, residents and citizens may contact the Snow Information Center at 301.350.0500 or call CountyClick 3-1-1 to report emergencies or concerns about roadway conditions.
+During a snow and ice event, residents and citizens are encouraged to wait 12 hours after the precipitation has stopped to call the Snow Information Center at 301.350.0500 or CountyClick 3-1-1 to report emergencies or concerns about roadway conditions.